ninposec/datasnapper/README.md

 ### Todo

+* Implement crawl and scrape of PDF files
 * Implement option to input user supplied HTTP Headers in order to extract data from web apps behind authentication.
 * Better error handling
 * Implement rate limit of http requests